For more trends, check out our latest fact sheet on the death penalty.

 Death Sentences by County

-As displayed in this interactive map, jurors in just three counties (Harris, Smith, and Tarrant) have imposed more than one death sentence since 2019.
+As displayed in this interactive map, jurors in just two counties— Harris and Tarrant—have imposed more than one death sentence since 2019.

 Three counties account for more than half of the current death row population: Harris (64); Dallas (13); and Tarrant (12).
 No other county has more than eight individuals on death row at this time.